darnado/caledros-basic-theme/README.md

 ## :package: Installation

-1. Download the theme ZIP file from the releases section of this Github repository.
+1. Download the theme ZIP file from the [releases section](https://github.com/darnado/caledros-basic-theme/releases) of this Github repository.
+The current stable version is 1.0.0.
+You can also download this theme from the [downloads](https://caledrosforge.com/downloads/) section of my website.
-2. In your WordPress admin area, go to Appearance → Themes → Add Theme → Upload Theme
+2. In your WordPress admin area, go to Appearance → Themes → Add Theme → Upload Theme.
 3. Choose the ZIP file you downloaded and click Install Now.
 4. Activate the theme after installation.